BMW M3 Touring Review & Prices

 It's on the motorway where the M3 Touring loses a few marks.
 Tyre noise is pretty intrusive in the M3 saloon, but it’s worse still in the Touring.
 Perhaps it’s because there’s more space for it to echo around?

 Both the Audi RS4 and RS6 are a much better option for those who will do a lot of long distance driving as they’re a bit more comfort-focused.
-If you’re committed to a fast BMW estate, the aforementioned 340i Touring will also appeal thanks to its increased refinement.
+If you’re committed to a fast BMW estate, the aforementioned M340i Touring will also appeal thanks to its increased refinement.

 That being said, the M3 Touring’s seats are very comfortable.
 Even the optional carbon bucket seats we tested should keep you free of back pain and a numb backside, even if their primary purpose is gripping your sides in corners.
+The standard seats have a little more ‘give’ for the huskier driver…

 On a twisty road

-Don’t be tempted to switch to the sport/sport+ suspension settings here, though.
+Don’t be tempted to switch to the Sport/Sport+ suspension settings here, though.
 Comfort mode is firm enough to offer that sports car feel on UK roads while also having enough slack to deal with bumps in the road.
 The Tarmac needs to be race track smooth to take advantage of the stiffer settings.

 If you can stump up for the carbon pack – a £7,000 extra, see what we mean about options driving the price up? – then those bucket seats are a boon when in maximum attack mode.
 You can adjust the side bolsters until they give you a metaphorical bear hug during hard cornering, so you have confidence to make the most of the M3 Touring’s performance.